A Cynic philosophy.

 we’re so used to an instant, virtual connection that we forget how to connect in person. i’m guilty of it and i’m not afraid to admit it. i’ve met people from the internet. but i didn’t do it because i wanted to hook up with them. i did it because it’s the only thing i knew how to do.

-i’m not in a place in my life where i feel comfortable enough to go out, mingle with strangers and turn them into friends shortly after. i’m just not there yet. i don’t know if i will be any time soon.@4 days ago with 1 note
+i’m not in a place in my life where i feel comfortable enough to go out, mingle with strangers and turn them into friends shortly after. i’m just not there yet. i don’t know if i will be any time soon.@3 weeks ago with 3 notes

-don’t look to someone younger to cure your aging blues.@4 days ago
+don’t look to someone younger to cure your aging blues.@3 weeks ago

-cafe del mar showed me a side of life so deep within myself that i was forced to question my spirit. question my soul with stringy bitterness….look into a person i didn’t know was there.@4 days ago
+cafe del mar showed me a side of life so deep within myself that i was forced to question my spirit. question my soul with stringy bitterness….look into a person i didn’t know was there.@3 weeks ago